MOHAMMEDRIYAJ/UART-Communication-on-FPGA/README.md

 -   Data is loaded into the transmitter.
 -   UART TX serializes the 8-bit data.
--   Data is transmitted bit-by-bit.
+-   Data is transmitted bit by bit.
 -   UART RX reconstructs the byte.
--   Received data is displayed on LEDs
+-   Received data is displayed on LEDs.

 > [!NOTE]
-> Both FPGAs have same RTL but different constraints in this project.
+> Both FPGAs use the same RTL but different constraints in this project.

 ## Simulation [[Testbench]](https://github.com/MOHAMMEDRIYAJ/UART-Communication-on-FPGA/blob/main/FPGA_to_FPGA/FPGA_1/tb.v)